michaelockenden/algorand-flask/blog/blogpost.md

 If the given address is also the sender, we want to also add the fee the sender paid and display the total cost as negative.

-We return a list of dictionaries that each includes an `"amount"` and an `"address"`.
+We return a list of dictionaries that includes an `"amount"` and an `"address"`.
 `"amount"` will show the money entering/leaving the user's account and `"address"` will show the other address the transaction was completed with.